Foam Mattresses

 Like heavy metals, formaldehyde has never been used as a raw material in foam.
 Formaldehyde has been labeled as a cause of poor indoor air quality.
 The absence of formaldehyde in foam is verified in CertiPUR-US-certified foam by a small chamber emission test.

-Phthalates (pronounced “thal’-ātes”) are mainly used as a softening agent in the manufacture of some consumer products.
+Phthalates (pronounced “thal’-ātes”) are mainly used as a softening agent in the manufacturing of some consumer products.
 The Consumer Product Safety Improvement Act (2009) eliminated the use of seven specific phthalates for use in children’s toy and child care items.
 CertiPUR-US goes a step further by requiring detailed laboratory analysis of foam extractions and prohibiting the use of phthalates regulated by the Consumer Product Safety Commission in all CertiPUR-US certified foams.

 Volatile Organic Compounds (VOCs) are a major component of air pollution.
 VOC emissions from household products are also a concern for indoor air quality.
 CertiPUR-US certified foams are tested using a small chamber test standardized by the International Organization for Standardization (ISO).* In the test, foam samples are conditioned for 72 hours after which emissions of total organic compounds are measured.
 Results of this test verify that CertiPUR-US compliant foams have low emissions for indoor air quality (less than 0.5 parts per million).

-*ISO is one of the largest voluntary standards development organizations in the world, and is a trusted source for technical standards for materials, products, systems, and services.
+*ISO is one of the largest voluntary standards development organizations in the world and is a trusted source for technical standards for materials, products, systems, and services.
 Known for their high technical quality and market relevancy, ISO standards have an important role in the technical infrastructure that guides design, manufacturing and trade in the global economy.